harmony-one/h/progress/gheis-mohammadi.md

 In Q3, I completed my entire plan and also delivered beyond my original commitments.

-- [EIP-2537](https://github.com/harmony-one/harmony/pull/4922): Fully implemented and merged.
+- [EIP-2537](https://eips.ethereum.org/EIPS/eip-2537): Fully implemented over 17k lines of code introducing BLS12-381 curve operations as native precompiles, enabling efficient on-chain BLS signature verification for consensus, threshold crypto, and zero-knowledge apps.
+The main challenge was handling highly complex math operations at the EVM level without performance regression.
+Updating to the latest spec mid-way forced careful refactoring, teaching the importance of modular design to adapt quickly to evolving cryptographic standards.

-- [EIP-2935](https://github.com/harmony-one/harmony/pull/4938): Implementation finished, pending final team updates and code rebase before merge.
+- [EIP-2935](https://eips.ethereum.org/EIPS/eip-2935): Added a new ring buffer system to extend block hash history by 32x, allowing applications to access much older block data than before.
+The main challenge was balancing efficient storage design with backward compatibility and ensuring the buffer is correctly populated at fork activation.
+This significantly improves functionalities by providing access to historical block states that were previously inaccessible.
+Its implementation finished, pending final team updates and code rebase before merge.

-- Stream Sync: Successfully deployed on devnet, proven stable, and now running on testnet — positioning us for mainnet launch in Q4.
+- Stream Sync: Delivered major upgrades to the staged stream sync subsystem, improving block validation, peer management, and consensus comunications, last mile blocks and crosslinks across devnet and testnet.
+The main challenge was handling bad or missing data from peers without impacting reliable nodes, which required targeted error handling and better validation for precise fault isolation.
+It is successfully deployed on devnet, proven stable, and now running on testnet — positioning us for mainnet launch in Q4.

-In addition, I contributed several other PRs for bug fixings, improving error handling, p2p discovery, crosslink processing and syncing performance further accelerating overall progress.
+In addition, I contributed multiple other PRs for bug fixes, error handling improvements, p2p discovery enhancements, and better crosslink processing and syncing performance.
+These changes, though smaller in scope, played an important role in improving overall stability and accelerating progress.

 ---